SudhanvaNKishore/wordpressIAC/README.md

 - **Ubuntu:** Linux distribution used for the VM.
 - **Vagrant:** Automation tool for building and managing VM environments.
 - **TypeScript:** Programming language used for automating provisioning tasks.

-This project streamlines the setup of WordPress on a virtual machine environment, providing hands-on experience with automation techniques and server management.